facebookresearch/EgoCom-Dataset/README.md

 [[TODO]]

-## The EgoCom Dataset provides Video, Audio, and Text Modalities
+## The EgoCom Dataset Contents
+EgoCom provides Video, Audio, and Text Modalities as well as metadata for each video and pre-trained embedded feature representations, for each video, for all three modalities (video, audio, and text).

 *   **Video**
     * 1080p @ 30 FPS, as well as 720p, 480p, 240p for faster downloading / processing)